firebase/geofire-js/examples/README.md

 # GeoFire Examples

-GeoFire is a JavaScript library that allows you to store and query a set of keys based on their geographic location.
+GeoFire is an open-source JavaScript library that allows you to store and query a set of items based on their geographic location.
 GeoFire uses [Firebase](https://www.firebase.com/) for data storage, allowing query results to be updated in realtime as they change.
 GeoFire does more than just measure the distance between locations; it selectively loads only the data near certain locations, keeping your